What goes into creating a good performance management plan?

 • Provide promotional/career development opportunities including lateral moves, transfers, and job shadowing for staff.

-If an employee’s performance is unsatisfactory, try arranging on-going trainings for him/her.
+If an employee’s performance is unsatisfactory, try arranging on-going training for him/her.

-A performance review usually includes attendance, punctuality, daily tasks, contributions to the company, productivity and various other factors that effects his performance.
+A performance review usually includes attendance, punctuality, daily tasks, contributions to the company, productivity and various other factors that affect his performance.

 Hope this helps!